stuhdy-cubby/stuhdy-cubby.github.io/index.md

 Several issues raised were fixed after Tester 1 completed testing.

+Tester 2 (Anonymous: "Danzo")
+* The site is well organized, very simple.
+* but still has minor issues regarding the add a session category.
+* For the most part the site worked as expected but when joining a session from the calendar took longer than using the sessions list section.

 ## Team
 stuhdy cubby is designed, implemented, and maintained by [Susan Ma](https://susankpma.github.io/), [Yhanessa Sales](https://yhanessaanne.github.io/), and [Christine Ramos](https://christinebramos.github.io/).